South Cushitic languages: Classification

+Ehret proposes also a further source for the copious /tsʼ/ of West Rift: unconditional ejectivization of all other proto-Rift affricates such as *dz, *ts, *tʃ, which would have remained partly distinct in Kwʼadza and Aasax, e.g. Proto-Rift *dziʔa 'chick' > Iraqw /tsʼiʔamo/, Kwʼadza /dziʔako/.

 The terms "South Cushitic" and "Rift" are not quite synonymous: The Ma'a and Dahalo languages were once included in South Cushitic, but were not considered Rift.
 Kießling restricts South Cushitic to West Rift as its only indisputable branch.
 He states that Dahalo has too many East Cushitic features to belong to South Cushitic, as does Ma'a.
 (The Waata and Degere may once have spoken languages similar to Dahalo.)
-Kw'adza and Aasax are in turn insufficiently described to classify as even Cushitic with any certainty.
+He deems Kw'adza and Aasax in turn insufficiently described to classify as even Cushitic with any certainty.
+Kruijsdijk (2024) argues for continuing to maintain Kw'adza and Aasax as Rift languages, but finds Ehret's East Rift hypothesis insufficiently supported, and that structurally Kw'adza is instead closer to the West Rift languages.